-“We looked at both Amazon Web Services [AWS] and another cloud provider,” says Jon.
-“With the other provider it wasn’t easy for our IT staff to connect to the server and start coding immediately.”
+“We looked at both Amazon Web Services [AWS] and another cloud provider,” says Sugihara.
+“With the other provider, it wasn’t easy for our IT staff to connect to the server and start coding immediately.”
 Ultimately, the team selected AWS and, with help from an outside consultant, set up and configured the AMI they needed.
-Jon notes, “We just saved the AMI, and we were coding within a couple of hours.
+Sugiharanotes, “We just saved the AMI, and we were coding within a couple of hours.
 When we started looking at all of the services available from AWS, we knew there were other tools that could be used once we started to grow.”

-Jon describes the next development phase: “Wanting to leverage the code we had from PLAYHawaii.com that worked off a single server, we started by using only Amazon EC2.
-As we grew, we added Amazon S3, Amazon CloudFront, and Amazon RDS for MySQL.”
+Sugihara describes the next development phase: “Wanting to leverage the code we had from PLAYHawaii.com that worked off a single server, we started by using only Amazon Compute Cloud (Amazon EC2).
+As we grew, we added Amazon Simple Storage Service (Amazon S3), Amazon CloudFront, and Amazon Relational Database Service (Amazon RDS) for MySQL.”
 The API servers run a LAMP stack, and the company wrote its own APIs to interact with the mobile client.
-The application has a mobile and Web client, but 98% of the traffic comes from mobile devices.
+The application has a mobile and web client, but 98 percent of the traffic comes from mobile devices.

-When the customer goes to a merchant they simply need to scan the merchant’s QR code with the Perx application in order to receive a “chop”.
+When the customer goes to a merchant, they simply scan the merchant’s QR code with the Perx application in order to receive a “chop.”
 The application then writes this information to the Perx database.
-The information that is stored is the digital equivalent of a “punch” on a paper loyalty card.
+The information that is stored is the digital equivalent of a punch on a paper loyalty card.
 The customer then gets a confirmation response that reads some customer specific information from the Perx database, and the API services send this information to the mobile app.
 It is critical that the chop process is reliable and scalable.
 To scale during peak periods, or as traffic grows, Perx configured and saved an Amazon Machine Image.
 With the saved image, Perx can launch the server resources they need in minutes.

 By using AWS, Perx was able to get their application to market in only two months, with the initial configuration only taking two hours.
 Currently, the application is accepted at over 400 locations in Singapore.